Michaelpalacce/Server/README.md

 - UPLOADS_DIR - where to put the temporary upload files
 - ENABLE_TERMINAL - 1 or 0 whether the terminal should be enabled
 - DEBUG - Whether to write logs on a debug level 1 or 0
+- TERMINAL_TO_SPAWN - the name of the terminal process to spawn ( for example: In windows if you have git bash you can spawn bash.exe )
 - Others should probably not be touched

 #Adding users